 Teaching Palestine: Pedagogical Praxis and the Indivisibility of Justice

-Initiated by the Arab and Muslim Ethnicities and Diasporas Studies (SFSU) and co-sponsored by several Palestinian and international academic and intellectual institutions (list is in formation; please contact firstname.lastname@example.org or email@example.com), the international symposium on Teaching Palestine: Pedagogical Praxis and the Indivisibility of Justice will be convened during the World Congress of Middle East Studies (WOCMES), in Seville, Spain, July 16-20, 2018.
+Initiated by the Arab and Muslim Ethnicities and Diasporas Studies (SFSU) and co-sponsored by the Ibrahim Abu Lughod Institute for International Studies and the Institute for Women’s Studies at Birzeit University and a host of Palestinian and international universities and research institutions.
+Teaching Palestine: Pedagogical Praxis and the Indivisibility of Justice international conference will be convened in Palestine between March 12 and 30, 2018.

 These political, social, economic and socio-cultural dynamics shape the learning environment within and outside the classroom and extends beyond campus grounds.
 The rise of the neoliberal corporate university has shrunk the emancipatory spaces expanded by the radical movements of the 1960s and 1970s in both the Global North and South, including anti-colonial national liberation movements.
 Epistemological and pedagogical transformations were particularly significant in challenging Eurocentric and colonial education as well as claiming community control over the curriculum.
-The 50th anniversary of the 1968 movements around the world coincides with similar developments in the U.S., particularly in Oceanhill-Brownsville in New York City and at San Francisco State University where the 1968 Student Strike, led by the Black Student Union (BSU) and the Third World Liberation Front (TWLF), demanded a college for Third World Studies.
-The 1968 SFSU student strike went beyond the liberal demand for free speech to produce a radical transformation of the curriculum, leading to the creation of the historic College of Ethnic Studies with departments in Africa, American Indian Studies, Asian American Studies, and Latinx (originally Raza) studies.
-The spirit of ’68 opened spaces for initiating and building the Arab and Muslim Ethnicities and Diasporas Studies in 2007 as a pedagogical, scholarly and communal site that challenges colonial, Islamophobic, Orientalist and Zionist hegemonic knowledge on Arab and Muslim communities, in general, and Palestine, in particular.
+This was noticeable in the United States particularly in Oceanhill- Brownsville and at San Francisco State University where the 1968 Student Strike demanded a college for 3rd world studies.
+The 1968 SFSU student strike went beyond the free speech movement to produce a radical transformation of the curriculum.
+It also opened spaces for initiating and building the Arab and Muslim Ethnicities and Diasporas Studies as a pedagogical, scholarly and communal site that challenges colonial, Islamophobic, Orientalist and Zionist hegemonic knowledge on Arab and Muslim communities, in general, and Palestine, in particular.

 The emergence of Palestinian autonomous universities, their accreditation, and standards of excellence and innovation has been part and parcel of the Palestinian anti-colonial struggle and liberation movement that impacted Palestinian education under Israeli colonial rule in both the ’48 and the ’67 areas as well in refugee camps and the Palestinian exilic Diasporas.
 Palestinian struggle for decolonizing the curriculum for future generations resonates with similar struggles elsewhere, such as the South African uprising against Bantu Education in 1976, the rejection by the American Indian Movement of Boarding schools in North America, and the insistence on resisting the “English Only” instruction in Puerto Rico and other colonized sites in the Western Hemisphere.
-Similar intellectual projects, theoretical frameworks, strategies and movements have sprung up around the world insisting on breaking the university-community boundaries, validating the pedagogy of the oppressed and demanding the decolonization of the intellect.
-The 1968 uprisings around the world bring to focus earlier and later such struggles and call for revisiting and reimagining peoples-, resistance- and liberation-centered curriculum and approaches.
+Black Studies

 Decolonizing the curriculum was effected by and contributed to the emergence of social movements that were in turn harshly suppressed by state apparatus.
-Examples are abound from Latin America to the Philippines, Indonesia to Mexico, and Central and South-West Asia to North, East, Central, West and Southern Africa.
+Examples are abound from Latin America to the Philippines, Indonesia to Mexico, and Central and South-West Asia to North Africa and Southern Africa.
 Palestine was not an exception.
 Throughout Palestinian history, Israel has targeted and harshly suppressed campus activism as well as the infrastructure of Palestinian education.
 For example, during the 2002 reinvasion, Israel destroyed several schools and educational institutions, including the buildings of the Palestinian ministries of Education and Higher education.
 During the 1987 Intifada, Israel closed Palestinian universities and schools for several years and proceeded to ban popular clandestine education and punish educators and parents who violated this ban.
-The gravity of Israel’s colonial rule and its assault on Palestinian education is evident in the fact that not a single commencement at any of the Palestinian universities has ever enjoyed a full graduating class.
+Not a single commencement at any of the Palestinian universities has ever enjoyed a full graduating class.

 Targeting Palestinian education has been a strategic goal of the Israeli state and its research and academic institutions.
 Teaching Palestine --its history, geography, colonization, generations, and resistance--as an emancipatory pedagogical and advocacy project outside of Palestine has also been targeted.
-At San Francisco State University and elsewhere in the academy, scholarship and education about and advocacy for justice in/for Palestine have been subjected to relentless campaigns that seek to silence, intimidate and bully teachers and students who study, research and engage in the praxis of Palestine.
+At San Francisco State University and elsewhere in the academy, educators of Palestine and advocates for justice in/for Palestine have been subjected to relentless campaigns that seek to silence, intimidate and bully teachers and students who study, research and engage in the praxis of Palestine.
 Aimed at creating a chilling effect of new McCarthyism, these campaigns are launched by a well-funded and politically connected Israel lobby network intent on stemming the expanding tide of support for justice in/for Palestine on US college campuses.
-These attacks are not divorced from similar campaigns in the U.S. academy that target dissenting and critical voices of neoliberalism, the rise of Trump administration and the legitimation of the Alt-right and white supremacy.
+These attacks are not divorced from similar campaigns in the US academy that target dissenting and critical voices of neoliberalism and the rise of Trump and his Alt-right administration.

 Teaching Palestine will therefore bring together participants who will historicize and contextualize the praxis of Palestine in its multiple manifestations and nuanced dialectics.
 It will provide a much needed space to think through how to move between the inside of the classroom and the outside of campus, and above all hold ourselves accountable to a complex, nuanced and exciting intellectual line of inquiry.
 Building on multi-site conversations inside and outside the academy, scholars, advocates and activists will weave theory and praxis in pedagogical, intellectual and community imaginaries, teaching about justice-centered knowledge production on Palestine.

-At Birzeit and An-Najah as well as other Palestinian universities and intellectual institutions, Teaching Palestine will insure reciprocity in intellectual/community exchange and deepen the sense of solidarities.
-Participants will spend 1-2 days at each of the sites of the sponsoring universities in a formal conference setting and informal interaction with communities on and off campus (villages, refugee camps and town as well as faculty, students and staff).
+To insure reciprocity in intellectual/community exchange and deepen the sense of solidarities, Teaching Palestine conference participants will spend 1-2 days at each of the sites of the sponsoring universities in a formal conference setting and informal interaction with communities on and off campus (villages, refugee camps and town as well as faculty, students and staff).
 In the process, conference participants will visit geographies of Palestinian anti-colonial indigenous resistance.
-The format and programs of other international locations will reflect the context and the collaborating partners.

 We invite international participation that is historically contextualized and currently relevant to discuss justice-centered knowledge production in ways that intentionally invoke and take into account opportunities and limitations of comparative analysis.
 We particularly seek participants from the global North and South with the understanding that the North exists in the South and vice-verse to challenge the boundaries of what teaching and learning mean, in settings including but not limited to scholarly associations, university classrooms, other classrooms, prisons, formal and informal union/labor settings, social movement and activist contexts, and informal and formal teaching and learning spaces.